Equinox-IIIT-Lucknow/FOSS-Weekend/README.md

 # FOSS-Weekend
 Create a pull request for the issues and/or instructions highlighted in the readme of the following projects.
 Try to complete the `must do` tasks before you move further, because they will give you a very good foundational knowledge about git.y visiting the repositories, and looking through the issues.
 The issues are tagged *easy*, to *hard* depending on difficulty.
 You should try to start by trying to solve the easy issues before progressing to the harder ones.

+### Special Instructions for `to-be-assigned` labelled issues:
-If the issue has `to be assigned` label, ask for the issue to be assigned to you, an start working only after you recieve confirmation that you have been assigned.
+If the issue has a `to-be-assigned` label, ask for the issue to be assigned to you, and start working on it only after you recieve confirmation that you have been assigned.
+These issues will be assigned only to 3 participants on a first come first serve basis, and each of them will have to submit a PR fixing it within 3 hours from the time of assignment.

+Out of these 3 PRs, all satisfactory ones will be scored, and 1 or 2 may get a bonus for exceptional work.
+If all the PRs have roughly the same quality of content, the earliest submission may get a bonus.
+Bonus scores are at the discretion of the repository owners.

+If you realise after getting yourself assigned an issue, that you cannot work on it due to any reason, be sure to unassign yourself, to give a chance to others who may want to work on the issue.
+Also leave a comment informing everyone that this issue is again open to assignment.

 ## Must do
 - Learn git for OSS development, right from the fundamentals - https://github.com/pranavgade20/practice-git